 5. Use a unified set of tools.

 Improve your organization’s ability to respond to emergencies and other critical events with a unified platform that can receive and manage data as well as enable collaboration and communication.
-The integration of real-time monitoring with a critical event management platform extracts data from a variety of sources (e.g., social media, traditional media, weather and geological services, government) to trigger notification and response processes.
+The integration of real-time monitoring with a critical event management platform extracts data from a variety of sources (e.g., social media, traditional media, weather and geological services, and government) to trigger notification and response processes.

 6. Get the critical event expertise you need.